 How To Develop A Winning Mindset

-Here are four characteristics that can help you develop and maintain a winning mindset.
+Here are four characteristics that can help you and your team develop and maintain a winning mindset:

 1. Play to Learn

 How do you maintain a winning mindset when you lose?
-Champions have the mindset that if they lose, they see it as a win because they learned something valuable.
-This allows them to interpret an experience that could be seen as discouraging, into one that fuels determination.
+Champions have the mindset that if they lose, it is still a win because they learned something valuable.
+This allows them to interpret a seemingly discouraging experience as one that fuels determination.
 Look at times in your life where you have failed.
 Would you take that experience back in exchange for the lessons you learned?
-Likely, the future success you have had in part can be attributed to the wisdom you gained from your previous setback.
+Likely, the future success you have had can be partially attributed to the wisdom you gained from your previous setback.
 You win every time when you play to learn!

 2. Risk = Opportunity

 An integral part of a winning mindset is seeing opportunity and risk as partners.
 In other words, you can’t have one without the other.
-I always wondered how some people found the courage to continually take risks.
+I always wondered how some people found the courage to take risks continually.
 It’s because they understand that being risk-averse also means being opportunity-averse.
-Once I understood this, it became must easier to try something new and step out of my comfort zone.
-Here is why; I realized that risk can produce butterflies, but passing up a great opportunity will make you sick!
+Once I understood that, it became must easier to try something new and step out of my comfort zone.
+Here is why: I realized that risk can produce butterflies, but passing up a great opportunity will make you sick!
 It is all about how you interpret risk and opportunity.